Vishusharma296/HHT_Spectrogram_Data_Analysis/README.md

 - EOC--- Environmental operating conditions data

 Only relevant parts of the datasturcture were converted and extracted into CSVs.
 These files were later analysed by applying Hilbert Huang Transform and Spectrogram for a comparitive study.

+## Scope of future Work :

+### Algorithm and analysis

+- Indepth study of the variants of EMD/HHT
+- Indepth study of time and memory complexity of HHT and its variants
+- Implementation of advance variants of HHT/EMD/HSA algorithms in a) Python b) C++
+- First sandox in Jupyter Notebooks --> Python Modules
+- Developing Python libraries for implementation of HHT and its variants  -- EEMD, MEMD, HHSA

+### Hardware and building a measurement system

+#### Phase I

+- Goal: Implementation of a standalone measurement system running FSA and HHT + HSA on raspberry Pi for real time Sensor data (updating Images every 1-5 minutes)
+- For first phase temperature-pressure sensor will be used (Slow dynamics and low computational load)
+- Moving the data logging systems from CSV to SQL/Time Series DB (Postgre SQL / Influx DB)
+- GUI implementation on raspberry pi for the measurement system

+#### Phase II

+- Implementation of the measurement system (With reduced functionalities) on $10 Microcontroller like ESP32 / RP Pico W in MicroPython and Arduino framework
+- Running the board on battery source and visualization of results via Mobile device using a Wifi Connection

+#### Phase III

+- Building a custom PCB for sensor data acquisition, logging, computing algorithms, data visualization on Mobile device with WiFi
+- Cyber Security -- Password protection, Hardware encryption
+- Upload of data to the cloud account

+#### Hardware specifications:

+  Prtotype I

+  - PCB with ESP32/RP2040 | (Wroom/Wrover module), ESP32S series
+  - Inbuilt accelerometer/IMU unit | (SPI/I2C)
+  - Inbuilt temperature, humidity, pressure sensor | (BME280 series)
+  - Inbuilt LDR
+  - Flash storage + removable memory card | (SPI)
+  - Option for programming via SWD and USB | (USB to UART bridge) | CP2102
+  - Power supply via USB and 3.3V cheap Li-ion battery